FAC10/week-4-zapo/README.md

 ## User Acceptance Criteria

 - [ ] When I start typing each of my madlib words, I want to see at least a few suggestions for words I can pick.
+- [ ] I only want to see nouns, verbs, adverbs or adjectives, depending on what the mad lib is asking for.
 - [ ] I want to be able to input my own word if I don't like the suggested ones.
 - [ ] I want to be notified if I've been extra lazy and missed out an input or two.
 - [ ] I want the suggestions to change dynamically if I add or delete characters.
 - [ ] I want the story to be hidden until I submit the words so the game isn't ruined.
 - [ ] When I submit, I no longer want to see the input fields so the page is nice and clear.
 - [ ] I want to be able to tab through and have a similar experience if I'm a blind user and using a screen reader.
+- [ ] I want to be able to click a reset button at any time and play again.

 ## Architecture